cosmos/ibc/spec/client/ics-007-tendermint-client/README.md

   proof: CommitmentPrefix) {
     // assert trusting period has not yet passed assert(currentTimestamp() - clientState.latestTimestamp < clientState.trustingPeriod)
-    // check that the epoch has been incremented assert(newClientState.latestHeight.epochNumber > clientState.latestHeight.epochNumber)
+    // check that the revision has been incremented assert(newClientState.latestHeight.revisionNumber > clientState.latestHeight.revisionNumber)
     // check proof of updated client state in state at predetermined commitment prefix and key path = applyPrefix(clientState.upgradeCommitmentPrefix, clientState.upgradeKey)
     // check that the client is at a sufficient height